$\cF$-functional and geodesic stability: Kahler-Ricci soliton and -functional

 which is exactly the K\"ahler-Ricci flow on potential level.
-In this sense, the K\"ahler-Ricci flow on Fano manifolds can be viewed as a (reduced) gradient flow of $\cH(\omega)$.
-The formal picture resembles that of the Calabi flow for the Calabi energy and extremal metric.
-In this sense, for K\"ahler-Ricci solitons, $\cH(\omega)$ plays the role of the Calabi energy for extremal metrics. \end{rmk}
+The advantage is that this reduces the flow equation by two orders (compared with the gradient flow).
+This formal picture resembles for a general Kahler class that of the Calabi energy, extremal metrics and the Calabi flow \cite{Calabi82}; $H(\omega)$ plays the similar role as the Calabi energy.

-If the automorphism group of $M$ contains a connected (maximal) compact subgroup $G$, then there is another natural lower bound on $\cH$ functional.
-Such a lower bound is an invariant of $(M, [\omega_0])$ studied in \cite{TZ3}, which itself is related to the modified Futaki invariant defined in \cite{Tianzhu02}.
-Suppose $\omega$ is a $G$-invariant metric.
+Next we introduce some numerical invariants of $(M, [\omega_0])$ in terms of holomorphic vector fields, in particular we recall the definition of $N_X$.
+Let $Aut_\C(M)$ be the automorphism group of $M$ and $G$ be a maximal compact subgroup.
+Suppose further that $\omega$ is a $G$-invariant metric.
 Then there is a Lie algebra homomorphism from $Lie(G)$ to the functions on $M$, under Poisson bracket.
-Let $\xi\in Lie(G)$ and let $\theta_\xi$ be the corresponding Hamiltonian.
-We also assume a normalization condition for $\theta_\xi$,
+Let $\xi\in Lie(G)$ and let $\theta_\xi$ be the corresponding Hamiltonian; namely $d\theta_\xi=\iota_\xi \omega $ with a normalization condition for $\theta_\xi$,

 Define the integral